taviso/loadlibrary/README.md

 intended to run full Windows applications.
 This project is intended to allow native Linux code to load simple Windows DLLs.

-The closest analogy would be ndiswrapper but for userspace, with a focus on security testing.
+The closest analogy would be ndiswrapper but for userspace.

-## License ##
+## License

 GPL2